 Traversing with multiple cursors

 You have a number of options available for complicated selections, but the main things I use are simply:

 Option+Rightmove one word left/right

 ⌘+Rightmove to start/end of line

-They're intuitive, easily remembered, and as you' expect, can be simply combined with
+They're intuitive, easily remembered, and as you'd expect, can be simply combined with

 Shift to select text.